 Department of Advertising and Public Relations

-Students who focus on advertising learn how strategically developed advertising impacts the mass media, how it is used by consumers in making purchase decisions, and how it is controlled and regulated.
-The advertising program also exposes students to the methods by which companies use message creation tactics and message delivery systems to influence and persuade consumers.
+Students who focus on the advertising option learn how strategically developed advertising impacts the mass media, how it is used by consumers in making purchase decisions, and how it is controlled and regulated.
+The option also exposes students to the methods by which companies use message creation tactics and message delivery systems to influence and persuade consumers.

 Students conduct research to gain insights and create all-encompassing media plans that include a strategy, ratings and costs.
 They combine this knowledge with the art of persuasive storytelling to create concepts and craft copy for various media, including digital, outdoor, print, radio and TV.